u-d-a-y-95/quiz-builder-frontend/README.md

-# Quiz Builder
+# Quiz Maker
-Quiz builder is app where you can create quiz and share links to others to test them .
+Quiz Maker is app where you can create quiz and share links to others to test them .

 ### Features
 - Create,edit and delete Quiz